anthroliz/anthroliz.github.io/content/_index.md

 ## _Postdoctoral Researcher_
 ## University of California, Santa Barbara

-My research focuses on the reasons why we prefer certain individuals as mates and marriage partners, and how those choices affect fertility, health, and wellbeing.
+My research focuses on the way family and community impact decisions about family formation, and how those decisions translate to differences in fertility, health, and wellbeing.

 ![Fieldwork in Nepal](/images/lizagey.jpg)

 ### Keywords
 _Mate Choice_
-_Attraction_
 _Marriage_
 _Arranged Marriage_
+_Parenting_
 _Parent-offspring Disagreement_
+_Social Influence_
+_Decision Making_
 _Nepal_
 _Mixed Methods_